Chocolatte/Chocolatte.github.io/aboutme.md

 Now, my days are filled with strategizing, optimizing, and making sure our AI doesn’t accidentally suggest horror movies to rom-com lovers.
 I thrive at the intersection of technology, user experience, and business strategy—translating complex algorithms into real-world solutions that make streaming seamless.

-TL;DR: I’ve spent my career making content discovery better, one metadata tag at a time.
+I’ve spent my career making content discovery better, one metadata tag at a time.
 If you want to talk about search, recommendations, or why people still love reality TV, let’s connect.